 Disasters are often extend beyond the borders of a State, and effective disaster management may involve the deployment of efforts by more than one country in order to prevent loss of human life and regional crisis.
 Prior coordination and collaboration among disaster-management experts, including governments, the private sector, international organizations and non-governmental organizations, before disasters increases the probability of saving human life when rescue operations are conducted and thereby mitigates the consequences of a disaster.

-Member States should take account of a diverse range of telecommunication/ICT solutions that are appropriate and commonly available for disaster response and mitigation, including those provided by amateur radio services and satellite and terrestrial network services/facilities, taking into account persons with disabilities and specific needs.
+Member States should take account of a diverse range of telecommunication/ICT solutions that are appropriate and commonly available for disaster response and mitigation, including those provided by amateur radio services and satellite and terrestrial network services/facilities, by Machine to Machine (M2M)/Internet of Things (IoT) based technological solutions, taking into account persons with disabilities and specific needs.

 2 Implementation framework

-Programme: Emergency telecommunications
+Programme: Disaster management including emergency telecommunications

 The programme will benefit the Member States in many fronts:

-• providing assistance to countries in the development of national emergency telecommunication plans;
+• providing assistance to countries in the development of national disaster management including emergency telecommunication plans;

-• strengthening and expanding ICT-based initiatives for providing medical (e-health) and humanitarian assistance in disasters and emergencies;
+• strengthening and expanding ICT-based initiatives for providing early warning, safety confirmation, medical (e-health) and humanitarian assistance in disasters and emergencies;

 • ensuring that disaster-resilient features are incorporated in telecommunication networks and infrastructure;

-• making ICT-based solutions available to members, including wireless and satellite-based technologies, in order to establish basic communications for the coordination of humanitarian work during and following disasters and emergencies;• carrying out infrastructure damage assessments after disasters strike, and assisting countries to reconstruct and rehabilitate telecommunication infrastructure using such technologies;
+• making ICT-based solutions available to members, including wireless and satellite-based technologies, in order to establish basic communications for the coordination of humanitarian work during and following disasters and emergencies;

+Use of M2M/IoT based solutions to empower the early warning systems by utilizing smart sensors/actuators/gauges /meters etc.;

+• carrying out infrastructure damage assessments after disasters strike, and assisting countries to reconstruct and rehabilitate telecommunication infrastructure using such technologies;

 • promoting regional and international cooperation for easy access to, and sharing of, information for disaster management, and exploring modalities to facilitate participation of all countries with economies in transition;